Why You Should Ignore Your Horoscope

 Do you read horoscopes?
-If so, you’re not only wasting your time – you’re wasting precious brain cells.
+If so, you could be wasting not just your time but your precious brain cells, too.
 Come on, do you really believe that half a billion people in the world are going to have the same day/week/month?
-(Because your horoscope isn’t exactly personalized – it applies to a twelfth of the world’s population).

 We Believe A Personality Analysis – Even If It Doesn’t Really Apply To Us

-A famous experiment was carried out in 1948, by the psychologist Bertram R. Forer.
-He gave his students a personality test, then gave them all exactly the same “results” (which he’d assembled from horoscopes):
+A famous experiment was carried out in 1948 by the psychologist Bertram R. Forer.
+He gave his students a personality test and gave them the exact same “results” which he’d assembled from horoscopes:

-So if you have one of those keyrings that tells you your personality based on your star sign or your name – ignore it.
+So, if you have one of those key rings that tells you your personality based on your star sign or name, ignore it.

 We Give Too Much Importance To Co-incidences